PLDT INC. (NYSE: PHI) SHAREHOL - GuruFocus.com

 Did you lose money on investments in PLDT INC.?
 If so, please visit PLDT Shareholder Class Action Lawsuit or contact Peter Allocco at (212) 951-2030 or [email protected] to discuss your rights.

 NEW YORK, Feb.
-8, 2023 /PRNewswire/ -- Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or acquired the securities of PLDT INC. ("PLDT" or the "Company") (NYSE: PHI) between January 1, 2019 and December 19, 2022, inclusive (the "Class Period").
+14, 2023 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the securities of PLDT INC. (“PLDT” or the “Company”) (: PHI) between January 1, 2019 and December 19, 2022, inclusive (the “Class Period”).
 The lawsuit was filed in the United States District Court for the Central District of California and alleges violations of the Securities Exchange Act of 1934.

 PLDT, through its principal business groups, offers a wide range of telecommunications and digital services across the Philippines’ most extensive fiber optic backbone, as well as fixed line and cellular networks.